ankdeshm/dynamo_disaag_serving_gke/README.md

 ## Phase 6

-Once the model is deployed, you can run a a few queries to test the deployment as well as run the benchmarking script to compare the performance.
+Once the model is deployed, you can run a a few queries to test the deployment as well as run a benchmarking script to compare the performance.

 ➡️ **[Continue to Phase 6: Validation & Benchmark](06-benchmarking-validation.md)**